Indoor Plant Care for Beginners

 • Soil stays wet for many days with no dry phase

-• No visible growth after several weeks of stable care
+• No visible growth after multiple stable weeks

-• Leaves softening even when soil is wet
+• Leaves soften even when soil is wet

 What to do if you are unsure

-1. Freeze changes for 48 hours so you stop adding noise.
+1. Freeze changes for 48 hours to stop adding noise.

-2. Check root-zone moisture and note leaf firmness in one line.
+2. Check root-zone moisture and note one visible signal.

-3. Make one adjustment only and reassess after 7 days.
+3. Change one variable only and review after 7 days.

 Optional: Scale Later